CaiiTa7/Proxmox/README.md

 4. **Assignment of Static IP Addresses:**
    - Allows the user to assign static IP addresses to machines.
-   - Utilizes the ARP table to retrieve MAC addresses of available machines.
+   - Retrieve MAC addresses of available machines.

 5. **Opening Specific Ports:**
    - Asks the user if they want to open ports for a given machine.